MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 ## Wallpaper installation

 The latest Windows Bloom wallpaper is available for your Surface Hub 3 device or Pack.
-To learn more, see [Install Windows Bloom wallpaper on Surface Hub 3](install-wallpaper-surface-hub.md).
+To learn more, see [Install wallpaper on Surface Hub running Microsoft Teams Rooms on Windows](install-wallpaper-surface-hub.md).

 ### Learn more